Glass vs Stainless Steel French Press: Which Is Best for You?

 One unfortunate thing about a metal French press is that you’re not able to see the brewing process happen.
 I totally get how you would want to see this happening as, after-all, we eat (and drink!) with our eyes first.

-It’s also a pity that you’re unable to see how much coffee is left, and when you’ve reached those last few drops that you don’t want ending up in your cup.
+It’s also a pity that you can’t see how much coffee remains, especially when you reach those last few drops that you don’t want in your cup.

 Although this might sound like I’m making the case for buying a glass version, the stainless steel Espro press really eliminates all these issues.